ARM-software/arm-trusted-firmware/docs/plat/marvell/armada/build.rst

         > export CROSS_CM3=/opt/arm-cross/bin/arm-linux-gnueabi

 (2) DDR initialization library sources (mv_ddr) available at the following repository
-    (use the "mv_ddr-armada-18.12" branch):
+    (use the "mv-ddr-devel" branch):

     https://github.com/MarvellEmbeddedProcessors/mv-ddr-marvell.git

-(3) Armada3700 tools available at the following repository (use the latest release branch):
+(3) Armada3700 tools available at the following repository
+    (use the "A3700_utils-armada-18.12-fixed" branch):

     https://github.com/MarvellEmbeddedProcessors/A3700-utils-marvell.git